percona/pmm-doc/docs/using/alerting.md

 1. Go to **Alerting > Alert Rule Templates** tab and click **Add** at the top right-hand side of the table.
 2. Click **Add** and upload a local .yaml file from your computer.

 ### Alert rule compatibily
 Alert rules created with Integrated Alerting in PMM 2.30 and earlier are not automatically migrated to Percona Alerting.

-After upgrading to PMM 2.31, make sure to manually migrate any alert rules that you want to transfer to PMM 2.31 using the **Migration script for Integrated Alerting alert rules**.
+After upgrading to PMM 2.31, make sure to manually migrate any alert rules that you want to transfer to PMM 2.31 using the **ia_migration.py** script.

 The script is available from ____ and the default command for migrating rules is:
 ```yaml
 *python migration.py -u admin -p admin*
 ```

+!!! caution alert alert-warning "Important"
+    The script sets all migrated alert rules to Active.
+Make sure to silence any alerts that should not be firing.

-For more information and advanced migration options, check out the help information embedded in the script.
+For more information about the script and advanced migration options, check out the help information embedded in the script.

 ### Disable Percona Alerting
 Percona Alerting is enabled by default in the PMM Settings.
 This feature adds the **Percona templated alerts** option on the **Alerting** page.